Connect with others who understand.

 How Does Gastroparesis Affect People with MS?

-Members of MyMSTeam often share the impact of gastroparesis on their health and daily lives.
+Members of MyMSTeam often share the daily struggles of living with both MS and gastroparesis.

 Diet Dilemmas

 Staying nourished is a daily challenge with gastroparesis.
-Most members have no appetite or desire to eat.
-Not only that, finding a healthy diet that doesn’t trigger symptoms is challenging, because foods on the safe list tend to be those with the least nutrition.
+Most MyMSTeam members have no appetite or desire to eat.
+In addition to that, finding healthy foods that don’t trigger symptoms is hard, as the foods on the safe list for gastroparesis often have the least nutritional value.
 “All the foods that nourish your body, my body can’t process,” said one member.

 Weight Loss

-Not being able to eat nutritious foods, or keep meals down, has caused significant weight loss for many members.
+Not being able to eat nutritious foods or keep meals down has led to serious weight loss for many members.
 “I only weigh 100 pounds.
-My normal weight should be 125,” said one.
-Another had a 40-pound weight drop and was struggling to prevent further weight loss.
+My normal weight should be 125,” said one member.
+Another lost 40 pounds and is trying to prevent further weight loss.

 Quality of Life

-Gastroparesis can cause major swings in blood sugar levels.
-One member said, “I always carry glucose tablets because I get severe drops in blood sugar.”
-Another experienced heartbreaking “hair loss and weakness since a gastroparesis diagnosis.”
+Gastroparesis can also cause major swings in blood glucose (sugar) levels.
+One member shared, “I always carry glucose tablets because I get severe drops in blood sugar.”
+Another described experiencing “hair loss and weakness since being diagnosed with gastroparesis.”

-Many members feel so weak, it’s hard to get out of bed or perform household chores.
+Many members feel so weak that it’s hard for them to get out of bed or do everyday tasks.
 “Today I tried to surprise my husband by mowing the lawn.
 Afterwards I suffered, throwing up a lot,” one member shared.

 What Causes Gastroparesis?

-Scientists haven’t yet unlocked the cause of gastroparesis.
-It’s believed to be triggered by damage to the vagus nerve, the longest in the autonomic nervous system, which also controls stomach muscle movement.
-If the vagus nerve is damaged, transfer of food from the abdomen to the small intestine is disrupted because the muscles don’t work properly.
+Scientists still don’t fully understand the cause of gastroparesis.
+Some researchers think it may be triggered by damage to the vagus nerve.
+The vagus nerve is the longest in the autonomic nervous system, and also controls stomach muscle movement.
+If the vagus nerve is damaged, food can’t move from the stomach to the small intestine because the muscles don’t work properly.
 There are several risk factors for gastroparesis.

 Diabetes